nvim-neorg/neorg/docs/NFF-0.1-spec.md

   you supply a file you can no longer supply a URL nor an external file.

 #### The Link Description
-You may have realized this, however a link can actually be built of two different components.
+You may have realized this, however a link can actually be constructed with two different components.
 The first required component is the link location, which we've just described above.
 There is an optional segment, however, and that is the link description.
 When a link description isn't provided the content of the item the link was pointing to will be used as the text to render (i.e. if I did `{* a location}` during an export to html you will see the hyperlink render `a location`).